gfajardo95/spotter_project/README.md

 A web app to plan your workouts.
 <h2>How It Works</h2>
 <p>To create a workout the first thing a user must do is sign in, or create
 an account.
-Then any workout routine will be saved with the associated user, so the user can come back and continue editing.
+Then any workout routine will be saved with the associated user so that the user can come back and continue editing.

 A user can assign a certain number of sets and reps per exercise.
 The exercises can be associated to a <b>workout.</b> This workout is what one